conorfabian/LeetCode/0015-3sum/README.md

+**Implementation Note:** Sort the array first, then for each element, use two pointers (left and right) to find pairs that sum to the negative of the current element.
+Move pointers based on whether the current sum is too small (move left pointer right) or too large (move right pointer left).
+Handle duplicates by checking if the triplet already exists in results before adding.

+**Time Complexity:** O(n²) - O(n log n) for sorting + O(n²) for nested loops with two pointers

+---

 <h2><a href="https://leetcode.com/problems/3sum/">15.
 3Sum</a></h2><h3>Medium</h3><hr><p>Given an integer array nums, return all the triplets <code>[nums[i], nums[j], nums[k]]</code> such that <code>i != j</code>, <code>i != k</code>, and <code>j != k</code>, and <code>nums[i] + nums[j] + nums[k] == 0</code>.</p>

 <p>Notice that the solution set must not contain duplicate triplets.</p>